generalui/pivotaltracker/README.md

 #### Variable & Property Name Capitalization
-As is common with JSON interfaces, the property names recognized & returned by the v5 Pivotal Tracker REST service follow an underscore_naming_convention.

-It's also of course the case that JS code commonly follows the camelCaseNamingConvention for variables and properties.

-Instead of forcing one convention or the other, both are satisfied; underscore is used when transmitting to/from Pivotal, while the "public" interface for this module uses camelCase.
+The underscore_naming_convention is used when transmitting data to/from Pivotal, while the "public" interface for this module uses the camelCase convention.
 It will automatically translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.

-In other words...you should interact with using the camelCase convention:
+You should interact with using camelCase property names:
 ```javascript
 proj.name = 'hay guyz, new name';
 proj.enableFollowing = true;